Below is a list of frequently asked questions to help you gather information about what’s involved in the ABN Group’s Training Program.

 - Earn while you learn – great money from day one

-- The opportunity to become a team player within Australia's largest building group and largest employer of home building apprentices
+- The opportunity to become a team player within one of Australia’s largest building groups and largest employer of home building apprentices

 - Specialist training from people who are experts in their chosen field